 (2) Every such agent, not being a registrar of the Magistrates Court, or other officer of the State shall, if required by the Public Trustee, give such security for the due performance of his duties as the Public Trustee thinks proper and sufficient.

-[Section 50 amended by No. 59 of 2004 s.
+[Section 50 amended: No. 59 of 2004 s.
 141.]

 51. No bond required from Public Trustee